-A prism refracts light, and points it exactly where the wielder pleases.
-Yet light seems an oxymoron when one is dealing with ghosts, a spooky “something” sitting on your bed, zombies, werewolves, graves and other such nocturnal ramifications.
-I guess the same could be said with regard to Ryan Gosling, when one puts his procession under a prism.
+A prism refracts light and points it exactly where the wielder pleases.
+Then again, light seems an oxymoron when one is dealing with ghosts, a spooky “something” sitting on your bed, zombies, werewolves, graves and other such nocturnal ramifications.
+I guess the same can be said with regard to Ryan Gosling, when one puts his procession under a prism.

-Raised in a Mormon family, as a child Gosling started his career starring in Disney club, then went into the family edition of light horror entertainment (Are you afraid of the dark, Goosebumps etc).
-As an adult, his choices toggle romantic comedy, drama or psychological thrillers, almost compulsively seeking balance between independent productions and major studios.
-Dead man’s bones is not the soundtrack of realistic nightmares, nor a descent into the folkloric manifestations humanity chose to project its deepest fears upon.
-It’s a roller coaster ride through the carnival’s horror house, when Hollywood Boulevard is outside and the sun will still shine when the ride ends… children will eat candy or ice-cream and choirs of little voices will prevail all that is evil in this world.
-Now in night times this may provide an alternative to a PG Halloween movie perhaps, however the candles burning in the pumpkins light too bright for us to be truly scared.
+Raised in a Mormon family, Gosling started his career starring in Disney club, then went into the family edition of light horror entertainment (Are you afraid of the dark, Goosebumps, etc).
+As an adult his choices toggle romantic comedy, drama or psychological thrillers, almost compulsively seeking balance between independent productions and major studios.
+Dead man’s bones is neither the soundtrack of realistic nightmares, nor a descent into the folkloric manifestations humanity chose to project its deepest fears upon.
+It’s a roller coaster ride through the carnival’s horror house, when Hollywood Boulevard is outside and the sun will still shine when the ride ends; children will eat candy or ice cream and choirs of little voices will prevail all that is evil in this world.
+Now, in night times this might provide an alternative to a PG Halloween movie; however, the candles burning in the pumpkins light too bright for us to be truly scared.